NewChromantics/HeizenRadar_RayMon_NodeServer/README.md

 To do this navigate to the `Actions` section of the repository and click on the [Create Image](https://github.com/NewChromantics/HeizenRadar_RayMon_NodeServer/actions?query=workflow%3A%22Create+Image%22) workflow.

-Clicking the `Run Workflow` button on this page will will trigger a build and release a new Docker Image with the tag `latest` using the latest Ray Monitor package.
+Clicking the `Run Workflow` button on this page will will trigger a build and release a new Docker Image with the tag `raymon-server-image latest` using the latest Ray Monitor package.

 ## Uploading a File